flosell/iamspec/README.md

 ## Development

 The `go`-script is your central entrypoint.
-It will tell you what to do.
+Call it without arguments to see what's available.

-Call `./go setup` to get started.
+The integration-tests require an AWS account with certain IAM resources set up.
+Use the `go` script to apply the `example_infra` terraform code to do this (don't use a production account!)

 ## Contributing